sebastiz/EndoMineR_Shiny/README.md

 # EndoMineR_Shiny
-Shiny app for the EndoMineR library
+Shiny app for the EndoMineR library.
+Very much work in progress